CiscoLives/LTRATO-2001/docs/introduction/index.rst

 Upon completing this lab, you will be able to:

-#.
-Create a pyATS testbed file.
+- Comprehend pyATS Features:
-#.
-Understand the main capabilities and components of the pyATS suite.
+    * Identify the primary capabilities and components of the pyATS suite.
+- Craft a Testbed File:
+    * Construct a pyATS testbed file tailored for network testing scenarios.
+- Develop Automation Scripts:
-#.
-Write scripts that can automate testing for specific network topologies.
+    * Engineer scripts to automate testing across various network topologies.
+- Explore Tool Integrations:
+    * Understand how to integrate pyATS with graphical interface tools like XPRESSO and CXTM for enhanced usability.

 Throughout this lab, you will work with and learn the following features and concepts: